 The North American Martyrs (also known as the Canadian Martyrs) served among the First Nations people of eastern Canada and the United States in the 1600s.
 Their lives are an amazing testimony to their love for God and for their fellow men.
 They are giants of the faith, yet they were also ordinary men who struggled with everyday problems like poor health, depression, unfaithful friends, spiritual dryness, and more.
 Though they lived centuries ago, their lives can still inspire us in our faith.

 The North American Martyrs Kids Activity Book brings the lives of these holy men alive for your children.
 Brief bios tell the stories of each of the saints.
-Colouring pages by Katherine Babcock help children picture each of the martyrs.
+Colouring pages by Katherine Babcock help children picture the martyrs.
 There are also quotes from the saints, hands-on activities, and suggestions for applying what kids have learned from each saint to their own lives.

 What’s in the North American Martyrs Kids Activity Book?